Did you find an animal? Pasadena Humane is here to help. I’ve found…

 If the cat has no ID tags or microchip, here are some things to try before you bring the cat to the shelter:

-- Most cats don’t roam more than 6-7 houses from where they live.
-It is always best to knock on doors on your street to see if anyone knows the cat.
+• Most cats don’t roam more than 6-7 houses from where they live.

-- Post a photo of the cat as found on Finding Rover, PawBoost, and Shadow App.
+• Post a photo of the cat as found on Petco Love Lost and PawBoost.

 Help!
 I Found a Kitten